-The Board believes that a mix of longer-tenured directors and newer directors with fresh perspectives contributes to an effective Board.
-In order to promote thoughtful Board refreshment, the Board has adopted the following tenure policies for Independent Directors, as set forth in Walmart's Corporate Governance Guidelines:

-Term Limit: Independent Directors are expected to commit to at least six years of service and may not serve for more than 12 years.

-Retirement Age: Unless they have not yet completed their initial six-year commitment, Independent Directors may not stand for re-election after age 75.
+Director Tenure Policies Allows Board to anticipate future Board and committee turnover The Board believes that a mix of longer-tenured directors and newer directors with fresh perspectives contributes to an effective Board.
+In order to promote Board/Committee Evaluations thoughtful Board refreshment, the Board has adopted the following tenure policies for Independent Directors, as set forth in Walmart's Corporate Identify skill sets that would enhance Board effectiveness Governance Guidelines: Director Recruitment erm Limit: Independent Directors are expected to commit to at least six years Identify a diverse pool of director talent with desired background and skill of service and may not serve for more than 12 years. sets Retirement Age: Unless they have not yet completed their initial six-year commitment, Independent Directors may not stand for re-election after age 75.
+Director Onboarding Tailored onboarding enables new directors to learn our business and